2002 (July to December)

 UNDERWORLD UNLEASHED Continued

 Az-Bats is back!
 Sort of.
-This issue is a continuation of Underworld Unleashed.
-Remember a month ago in Azrael #4 when Kadabra saved the alternate Azrael’s life in exchange for a favor?
-If you don’t, this comes straight from a flashback in this very issue, so don’t worry about digging through your back-issues.
-Anyway, Kadabra told him that Neron was coming, and guess what?
-Neron is here (as we saw in Underworld Unleashed #1 Part 1).
-In exchange for his life, the alternate Azrael was given a facsimile of Jean Paul’s armored Bat-costume and told to distract Batman upon Neron’s arrival.
-So, here we see the alternate Azrael dressed up as Az-Bats showing up in Gotham to distract Bruce while Neron begins assembling the world’s super-villain community for his evil plan.
+But first, we learn via flashback that, one month ago during Azrael #4, Kadabra not only forewarned of Neron’s impending arrival, but also saved the alternate Azrael’s life in exchange for an unknown favor.
+We now learn what that favor was.
+In exchange for his saving his life, the alternate Azrael was given a facsimile of Jean Paul’s armored Bat-costume and ordered to distract Batman upon Neron’s arrival.
+Cut to now.
+Neron has finally arrived (as we saw in the recent Underworld Unleashed #1 Part 1).
+Thus, the alternate Azrael comes through on his end of the bargain.
+Alternate Azrael dresses-up as Az-Bats and shows-up in Gotham to distract Bruce while Neron begins assembling the world’s super-villain community for his evil plan.
 Robin calls Batman (this is where we left off in SOTB #43) and tells him about the fake Az-Bats, to which Bruce replies that he is too busy tracking down Catwoman, Catman, and Ratcatcher to assist.
 In the end Batman puts his case on hold and easily defeats the fake Azrael/fake Az-Bats.

 THE SECRET OF THE UNIVERSE Conclusion